QuTech-Delft/quantuminspire/README.md

 and the token will only be active for the session.

-After calling save_account() once or enable_account() within your session, token authentication is done automatically when creating the Quantum Inpire API object.
+After calling save_account() once or enable_account() within your session, token authentication is done automatically when creating the Quantum Inspire API object.

 For Qiskit users this means:
 ```python